 Please find all the available materials on our downloads page.
 Should you like to have something translated to your language, let us know!
-And we can try to give you a working file.
+We can try to provide a working file.

 Yes, you can use the logo for World Fish Migration Day events but cannot modify it or place it on a background that makes it hard to see.

 Yes!
 To upload an event, you must first register an event, and an event account will automatically be created and sent to your email.
 Then, you may log in into your event account to modify any information (event description, pictures, downloadable files, partners, location) anytime you want.
 If you have multiple events with the same email, they will all show up under the same email address and you can change details of an event from the one event account.

 This is a bit more difficult to answer as every event is unique.
 When you start organizing your event, it is important to think about your easily available resources and how you can best use those to facilitate a successful event.
 For example, if you are an organization that already has kayaks, it would be great to organize a river tour with those!